telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-mac-proxy-settings.md

 Go to the Apple Mac proxy settings in **System Preferences** > **Network** > **Advanced**.
 Note that each network adapter will have proxy settings.
 For example, if the Internet is available through an Ethernet port and a WiFi connection, you will see two adapters, each with separate proxy settings.

-The default settings of Fiddler Everywhere will **Act as a System Proxy on Startup**.
-This will turn on **Configure the Proxy Settings Automatically** when Fiddler Everywhere is running and clear the **Configuration** when Fiddler Everywhere is closed.

 When Fiddler Everywhere is closed with the default settings, the **System Proxy Settings** will look like the following.

 ![mac proxy settings no proxy](../images/kb/mac-proxy-settings/mac-proxy-settings-no-proxy.png)